jahed/github-filter-proxy/README.md

 You can specify a GitHub API token via the config or by setting a `GITHUB_TOKEN` environment variable.
 The config takes precedence.

+### Getting more detail
+*This is work in progress*

+Most high level endpoints in GitHub's API doesn't get you all the details for a given object (like a repo or user).
+Instead there are seperate endpoints which need to be fetched separately.
+This server can do that automatically.

+For now, it can only fetch languages for a repo by specifying a `languages` field in the config.
+See the example-config.json.

+Right now, the extra fields retrieved from these endpoints cannot be filtered.

 ## License
 *Licensed under MIT.*